 The Department for Business, Energy & Industrial Strategy (BEIS) has consulted on new proposals aimed at improving the UK’s corporate governance and insolvency framework.
 The overriding aim being to ensure the highest standards of behaviour in those who lead and control companies in, or approaching, insolvency.
 The three separate consultations were as follows:

-- In May 2016, the Insolvency Service launched its consultation, “A Review of the Corporate Insolvency Framework: A consultation on options for reform".
-The Government consulted on four proposals: creating a new moratorium; helping businesses to continue trading through the restructuring process; developing a flexible restructuring plan; and exploring options for rescue financing.
-The consultation closed on 6 July 2016 and the Government published responses received on 28 September 2016.
+- In May 2016, BEIS launched “A Review of the Corporate Insolvency Framework: A consultation on options for reform".
+It consulted on a package of insolvency reforms all intended to help businesses to continue trading through the restructuring process.
+The consultation closed on 6 July 2016 and BEIS published a summary of responses on 28 September 2016.

 - Tackling corporate insolvency and the risks associated with phoenixism was also included in the Autumn Budget 2017 and Spring Budget 2018.
 The Government announced that it would explore ways to tackle those who deliberately abuse the insolvency regime in trying to avoid or evade their tax liabilities, including through the use of phoenixism.
 Comments were invited on two potential approaches to this problem: (i) transferring liability from corporates to directors and other officers in certain circumstances; and (ii) joint and several liability for those linked to the avoidance or evasion.
 On 11 April 2018, HMRC published a discussion paper “Tax Abuse and Insolvency”.
 The consultation ran until 20 June 2018 and HMRC published a “Summary of Responses” on 7 November 2018.